Dualboi/Dualboi/README.md

 #
 Hey :wave: my name is Sonny Bell

-I am just going into my third year as computer science student, currently undertaking a year in industry at Network Rail as a data analyst.
+I am coming up to my third year as a computer science student, currently undertaking a year in industry at Network Rail as a data analyst.
 I enjoy Software design, Java coding, and web development.
 With hands-on experience with low level Bluetooth hardware, Open-AI API (AI-driven automation).

 ##